tejasmohanayyar/tejasmohanayyar.github.io/_posts/2020-09-15-Review-Scrapper.md

 * The deployed version of this project cannot scrap more than 2 pages of reviews.
 * The reason behind this is that Heroku needs a request to be sent back to it within 30s which my code cannot do beyond 2 pages.
 * A workaround is to use background requests to bypass this problem as per my understanding.
+* I hope to find a solution for this so that this web app is perfectly usable to scrap a feasable number of reviews for sentiment analysis of any product.

 Thank You for reading this post.
 If this post helped you out in anyway reach out to me on twitter and let me know!
 Thanks.